infrablocks/concourse.js/README.md

 ```

 The client does not yet have full coverage of all available API endpoints,
-however that is the eventual goal.
-The methods currently supported are
+(currently at 31% coverage) however that is the eventual goal.
+The methods
-detailed below.
+currently supported are detailed below.

 ### `Client` Methods